antoniostassi/studychat/README.md

 This web-application will be a simple Chat Application where users can register and chat each other.

-Technologies that will be used:
+Technologies that will be used :
   - NestJS for Backend
   - WebSocket for Realtime messages
   - Angular for Frontend
   - MySQL for relational database

-What are the objectives :
+What's the goal :
   - Learn Typescript as good as Javascript
   - Learn new Frameworks like Angular and NestJS
   - Use and Learn WebSocket's server for the first time